KratosMultiphysics/Kratos/INSTALL.md

 ### Logging
 `-DKRATOS_COLORED_OUTPUT=ON/OFF`

 Enables colored output of the Logger.
 If switched on, e.g. warning level messages will be printed in yellow to the terminal.
-Please notice that colored terminal output is not supported by all terminals.
+Please notice that colored output is not supported by all terminals.

 ### External libraries
 #### Feast